5amCurfew/monzo-task-public/README.md

 ### Outcome

-The resulting model: `monzo_task.dim_users`
+The resulting model: `monzo_task.dim_accounts`

-`dim_users` is a slowly-changing-type2 (for more information check out [Kimball docs here](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/type-2/)) dimension of *accounts* at Monzo.
+`dim_accounts` is a slowly-changing-type2 (for more information check out [Kimball docs here](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/type-2/)) dimension of *accounts* at Monzo.
 Each row represents an account and the corresponding state (either open or closed).
 Logical steps to build this model are as follows:

 1. Create a CTE that contains the metadata of an account (this is found on `stg_accounts_created` and assumed the metadata - namely `user_id` and `account_type` doesn't change)
 2. Build a *spine* CTE of each account update (for each `account_id_hashed` find each update - creation, closure and re-opening) using the commonly named `recorded_at` in the *staging* tables